codeforboston/flagging/README.md

 sh run_unix_dev.sh
 ```

-After you run the script for your respective OS, it will ask you for a vault password.
-If you have the vault password, enter it here.
+After you run the script for your respective OS, it will ask you if you want to use online mode.
+If you do not have the "vault password," say yes (`y`)

+After that, it will ask if you have the vault password.
+If you do, enter it here.
+If not, you can skip this.

+Note that the website will _not_ without either the vault password or offline mode turned on; you must do one or the other.

 ## Deploy